bkleinen/bkleinen.github.io/ws2017/wtat2/index.md

 ---
-title: WT AT 2 - Agile Webentwicklung
+title: WTAT 2
 author: kleinen
 layout: page
 ---

+# WTAT 2 - Agile Webentwicklung
-# Welcome!
+## Welcome!

 WTAT2 - Agile Web Development is a class that combines learning web development with Rails, Postgres, Bootstrap and Angular with an Agile Project.